 First and foremost, are you reaching out to the right person?
 Understanding who your ideal client is and what they need, want, or lack will help you answer this question.
 Begin at the top of the food chain with the key decision-makers.
 Invest your valuable time with the individuals who will have a vested interest in realizing the benefits of your product or service and who have the power to seal the deal.

-It’s important to consider your intent.
+It’s also important to consider your intent.
 How can you help your prospect and their organization?
 What are the opportunities you bring to the table?
 And how do you speak to their values?
 Having a clear understanding of your intent will feed your enthusiasm and passion to share the rewards of your solution.

 My first two tips above clearly illustrate the importance of planning and preparation.
 Oprah Winfrey says it so eloquently: “I believe luck is preparation meeting opportunity.
 If you hadn’t been prepared when the opportunity came along, you wouldn’t have been lucky.”
 In the simplest terms, this means knowing what you are going to say before you send the email or make the call.

 To accomplish your objectives, first you must identify what they are.
 Are you adding a building block to your relationship?
 Are you seeking a meeting to present your offering or important breakthroughs?
 Is this your initial call of discovery?
 Match your purpose to your prospect’s “why.”
 Why should they be interested?
 How will you be of service?

 A key component of preparation is rehearsal.
 Practice and repetition build familiarity and confidence.
 This is not about reading or writing from a script.
 Please don’t!
 A script is a learning tool to gather your thoughts and articulate your solution.
 Embrace your authentic self to communicate credibility.
 Respect the powerful process of incorporating your pitch into your DNA.